 Experience the Hospitality of the Past

 1898 Waverly Inn is the oldest surviving inn in Hendersonville.
 Built at one end of Hendersonville’s wide tree-lined streets when guests walked on boardwalks and oil lamps were at the street corners.
 We have been making guests feel comfortable since they arrived by train or stagecoach.

 But we have been quick to embrace modern conveniences!
 We’ve had electricity available since 1903 and telephone since 1904!
-Enjoy the ambience of the 1800's with today's comfort and convenience.
+Enjoy the ambiance of the 1800's with today's comfort and convenience.